Stick to Your Resolutions This Year (Finally!)

 Mimicking the workouts of other people in the club has its advantages and disadvantages.
 Take that ripped bodybuilder at the club that you have been emulating.
 He or she likely picks a body part and beats it up for an hour probably six days a week.
 Sometimes they even work out twice a day.

 If you work in an office and can only make it to the club 2-3 times a week, you’re probably not hitting each muscle group enough to make progress, but you’re doing it infrequently enough to get needlessly sore.
+This can make it harder to stick to your resolutions.

 Unless you can come to the club as much as that bodybuilder, you need to stop doing workouts that isolate muscles and instead do workouts that integrate them.
 Not only will your workouts fit into your schedule, but you will also hit multiple muscles at once, making each workout more effective for your lifestyle.

-What’s the right plan?
+What’s the Right Plan?

 The right plan contains all the pieces of the fitness puzzle: